SchroSct/twittercreep/README.md

 twittercreep.sh monitors the last 20 posts of the user for updates.
 Checks in a range of 45 seconds and 6m45s.

 twittercreep will populate your savepath with a simple directory structure with the usernames supplied.
+Anything with a file extension, .jpg, .png, etc., will be downloaded with wget.
+The rest gets thrown to youtube-dl.